-8) PROCUREMENT STATEMENT
+8. PROCUREMENT STATEMENT

-A Procurement Strategy details the selected packaging, contracting, pricing and targeting options for all the required goods and services or a combination thereof as well as the procurement procedure to ensure alignment to Constitutional requirements and other legislative requirements.
+A procurement strategy details the selected packaging, contracting, pricing and targeting options for all the required goods and services or a combination thereof as well as the procurement procedure to ensure alignment to Constitutional requirements and other legislative requirements.
 The rationale for adopting a particular option(s) compared to alternatives must be clearly demonstrated.
 The goal is to take appropriate decisions in relation to available procurement options and prevailing circumstances in order to achieve optimal outcomes.
 A Procurement Strategy must include the following:

-a) The procurement needs of the project or programme: The professional services, implementing agent, contractors, operations and maintenance, etc. must be explained.
-The organisation of work packages into contracts must be included here.
+- The procurement needs of the project or programme: The professional services, implementing agent, contractors, operations and maintenance, etc. must be explained.
+The organisation of work packages into contracts must be included here. - Delivery method: The choice of whether the traditional procurement or non-traditional procurement (e.g., Public-Private Partnerships, turnkey and lease-to-own agreements) will be used to procure the project/programme must be indicated. - Contracting strategy: The strategy indicates the optimal contracting method to deliver the infrastructure, and includes options such as design by employer, develop and design, design and construct, construction management, or management contractor, etc. - Pricing strategy: Provides an indication of how the financial offers will be secured and how the contracts will be remunerated.
+The general options here are price-based, costbased, and performance-based.

-- b) Delivery method: The choice of whether the traditional procurement or non-traditional procurement will be used to procure the project/programme must be indicated. - c) Contracting strategy: The strategy indicates the optimal contracting method to deliver the infrastructure, and includes options such as design by employer, develop and design, design and construct, construction management, or management contractor, etc. - d) Pricing strategy: Provides an indication of how the financial offers will be secured and how the contracts will be remunerated.
-The general options here are price-based, cost-based, and performance-based. - e) Procurement targeting: Entails the establishing how the delivery of the project or programme will target developmental or secondary objectives as well as procedures that may be used to promote social and economic objectives. - f) Procurement procedure: Involves the alignment to requirements for a fair, equitable, transparent, competitive and cost-effective process.
-Options may include a negotiated procedure, competitive selection, or a combination of the two.
+- Procurement targeting: Entails how the delivery of the project or programme will target developmental or secondary objectives as well as procedures that may be used to promote social and economic objectives. - Procurement procedure: Involves the alignment to requirements for a fair, equitable, transparent, competitive and cost-effective process.
+Options may include a negotiated procedure, competitive selection, or a combination of the two. - Procurement plan: A detailed plan with estimated milestones, timelines and roles and responsibilities of the stakeholder(s) involved must be provided.